fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 Note

-The full solution to this activity can be found on page 409.
+The full solution to this activity can be found below.

 Recent Developments in Text Generation and Summarization